01-edu/public/subjects/unmatch.en.md

 Write a function, Unmatch, that returns the element of the slice (arr) that does not have a correspondent pair.

+- If there no number with a correspondent pair, it shoud return `-1`.

 ### Expected function

 ```go